Garden City Grandparents’ Rights Lawyer

 paramount by courts, a judge will not do anything to undermine or supersede

-as it would be in the best interests of the child to continue that relationship.
+be in the best interests of the child to continue that relationship.

 The terms of visitation can be agreed upon by the parents and grandparents.